Casper: Accelerating Stencil Computation using Near-cache Processing: Introduction

-We make the following contributions: \begin{itemize} \item We propose \mech, a high-performance near-cache accelerator for stencil computations. \mech~addresses the memory bottleneck in stencil computations by (1) minimizes the movement of data within the cache hierarchy, and (2) maximizing the utilization of the LLC bandwidth.
+We make the following \gs{key} contributions: \begin{itemize} \item We propose \mech, {the first} near-cache accelerator for stencil computations. \mech~addresses the memory bottleneck in stencil computations by {(1)~eliminating the need to move data to the ii{processing core} for computation, (2)~{minimizing} the data movement within the cache hierarchy, and (3)~maximizing the utilization of the \gls{LLC} bandwidth. \mech~achieves this with an area overhead of less than 1\% ii{for 16 SPUs in a Marvell ThunderX 2~\cite{thunderx2}, a server-class ARM CPU}}.

-\item We provide hardware support to change the mapping of cache lines to \mbox{{LLC}} slices to improve spatial data locality for stencil computations. \item We design an \emph{efficient} mechanism to support unaligned loads directly from the \mbox{{LLC}}. \item We evaluate the effectiveness of \mech~on six widely used stencil kernels and demonstrate that \mech~improves performance and reduces the energy consumption by $1.65\times$ and $35$\% on average compared to a commercial multi-core CPU. \end{itemize}
+\item {We present a \gagan{memory}-centric execution model that maximizes the LLC bandwidth utilization by exposing the memory level parallelism that exists in the stencil computation to the near-cache accelerators.} \item {We provide hardware support to minimize data movement between different cache slices using a new mapping scheme that improves spatial locality for stencil data.} \item We evaluate the effectiveness of \mech~{using six widely used stencil kernels and demonstrate that \mech~outperforms a commercial multi-core CPU, on average, by $1.65\times$ ({up to $4.16\times$}) and reduces the energy consumption by $35\%$ ({up to $65\%$}).
+Compared to a state-of-the-art GPU, \mech~improves performance-per-area\gs{, on average,} by $37\times$ ({up to $190\times$}).}